Why Should You Take the IELTS Exam?

 The Reading part of the test extends for a total time of 60 minutes and consists of 40 questions divided into three sections in all.
 Even here, there are many different types of question types like the multiple-choice, information identification, matching, sentence and summary completions.
 All the questions are based upon the texts that each section consists of.

-- The Academic module of IELTS exams consists of one long text for each section followed by questions.
+- The Academic module consists of one long text for each section followed by questions.

 The Writing test area consists of two tasks and you are required to write an essay of at least 150 words for task 1 and an essay of at least 250 words for task 2.

-- In the Academic module of IELTS exams, the presented graph needs to be summarized by you for the task 1.
+- In the Academic module, the presented graph needs to be summarized by you for the task 1.
 For task 2, you need to write an essay upon the given argument or problem.

 The Speaking part of the test is common for both the test formats and is in the form of a recorded oral interview.
 This session consists of three parts, which briefly are introduction, individual presentation and two-way discussion.

 Information published in TestPrepPractice.net is provided for informational and educational purpose alone for deserving students, researchers and academicians.
 Though our volunteers take great amount of pain and spend significant time in validating the veracity of the information or study material presented here, we cannot be held liable for any incidental mistakes.
 All rights reserved.
 No information or study material in this web site can be reproduced or transmitted in any form, without our prior consent.
 However the study materials and web pages can be linked from your web site or web page for